coder-hxl/x-crawl/publish/README.md

 })
 ```

+Callback function parameters:

-The count attribute of the callback function records the current number of polling operations, and stopPolling is a callback function that can be called to terminate subsequent polling operations.
+- The count attribute records the current number of polling operations.
+- stopPolling is a callback function, calling it can terminate subsequent polling operations.

 ### Request interval time